T

 landmark

-An iconic 16th-century fortification on the Tagus River, once a ceremonial gateway to Lisbon and a key part of its defense.
-It offers beautiful views of the river.
+An iconic 16th-century fortification on the Tagus River, also a UNESCO World Heritage site.
+It served as a ceremonial gateway to Lisbon and a point of departure for explorers.

 3. Midday